openstad/openstad-docs/technical/deploying/installing-on-digital-ocean.md

 ## 3 Install nginx-ingress
 Most cloud providers come with a load balancer for ingress.
 For digital ocean this needs to be installed.
-Easiest way to do this is during the setup in digital ocean, it will take a few minutes to install the cluster, and then in one of the next steps
+Easiest way to do this is during the setup in digital ocean, it will take a few minutes to install the cluster, and then in one of the next steps.

 It's also possible to install it yourself with helm: